imanait/DL/README.md

 [**Thanh Nguyen**](https://github.com/sthanhng/yoloface) .
 And the second was using HAAR cascade which was less accurate but ran faster.

-For the age and gender recognition we used a method was introduced by two Israel researchers, Gil Levi and Tal Hassner in 2015.
+For the age and gender recognition we used a method that was introduced by two Israel researchers, Gil Levi and Tal Hassner in 2015.
 We have used the CNN models trained by them in this example.

 ## YOLOv3 results example
 <img src="https://user-images.githubusercontent.com/58954155/83513609-03a95700-a4ca-11ea-9ab6-47490bb8e1b5.jpeg" width="90%"></img>